rlwhitcomb/utilities/README.md

 - a.b.c throws NPE -> how to do recursive invocation

+### WordFind

+- Need to move out of Pivot directory, back to "java" folders, then update paths, build, etc.
+- Separate .jar file?
+Or is "utilities.jar" suitable?

 ### UUID

 - lots of options
 - generate random one
 - generate from "name" using command-line string or read from file (charset given) or from -stdin (see Cat for details)